 A tow bar is provided with each aircraft.
-When not in use it is stowed in the baggage compartment.
+When not in use it is stowed next to the main spar.
+It may be removed by lifting the flap covering the forward side of the spar and removing the bar from its fasteners.